A Brilliant Libertarian Series

 For over a decade, the manga series One Piece has delighted Japanese readers young and old, as well as the Americans fortunate enough to be clued into it.
 It is the best-selling manga series of all time, with over 185.6 million copies sold.
 Its author, Eichiro Oda, is the best-selling author in Japanese history, and in his native land, is more popular than J. K. Rowling.
 It has spawned an anime series with four hundred sixty-seven episodes to date, ten movies, thirty video games.

 The series is epic in scope, with over 59 volumes out already and no end in site.
 Fortunately, the entire series can be viewed online in English translations from devoted fan volunteers.
 The anime is also recommended, but has the problem of being a much greater time commitment.
 To read the manga from the beginning to now takes about as long as it takes to read Atlas Shrugged, whereas the anime requires several times that.

 Sidebar!
 Wanting to successfully revise the appearance with my existing branding.
-Ideas on the whole feel at http://beachglassphoto.ca?
-Actually a special family photographer in Truro NS online if, perhaps seeking inside the general Nova Scotia area.
+Ideas on the whole feel at https://www.housecleaninguniversity.com?
+Actually a beautiful cleaning startup professional if, perhaps seeking inside the general Ontario area.
 Offer your feedback.
 Many thanks!